The Non-cutoff Boltzmann Equation in Bounded Domains

-for some constants $C,\zeta_0>0$ depending only on $s,\al$. \end{Lem} \begin{proof} We consider the fixed theorem for equations \eqref{sec1Maxell3} with the cases $s\in(0,\frac{1}{2})$ and $s\in[\frac{1}{2},1)$ in the first and second steps, respectively.
-Then we consider the limit $\vpi\to0$ for equation \eqref{sec1Maxell2} in the third step.
+\end{Lem} \begin{proof} We consider $[T_1,T_2]$ as the underlying interval and use the fixed point theorem for equations \eqref{sec1Maxell3} with the cases $s\in(0,\frac{1}{2})$ and $s\in[\frac{1}{2},1)$ in the first and second steps, respectively.
+Once we obtain the solution to the nonlinear equation, we pass the limit $\vpi\to0$ in the third step.
 The proof is similar to Theorem \ref{nonLocal}.